 Connacht, or in Irish Cúige Chonnacht, encompasses the West of Ireland.

-The counties of Galway, Leitrim, Mayo, Roscommon and Sligo make up this ancient province.
-Major towns are Galway City and Sligo.
+The counties of Galway, Leitrim, Mayo, Roscommon, and Sligo make up this ancient province.
+Connacht's major towns are Galway City and Sligo.
 The rivers Moy, Shannon and Suck flow through Connacht and the highest point within the 661 square miles of the area is Mweelra (2,685 feet).
-The population is steadily growing - in 2011 it was counted at 542,547.
-Nearly half of these live in County Galway.
+The population is steadily growing - in 2011 it was counted at 542,547 and nearly half of these live in County Galway.

 The History of Connacht

-Today Connacht relies mainly on tourism and agriculture - Galway City being a notable exception with several high-tech-industries and a university.
-Spending a full holiday in Connacht would be most rewarding for lovers of nature and a slow, old-fashioned pace of life.
+Today the economy and way of life in Connacht relies mainly on tourism and agriculture.
+Connact's largest city, Galway City, is the notable exception because, in addition to being a popular tourist stop, it also has several high-tech-industries and a university.
+However, for the most part, a vacation in Connacht would be most rewarding for lovers of nature and a slow, old-fashioned pace of life.

 These are the counties that make up the Province of Connacht:

-Galway (in Irish Gaillimh) is maybe the most well-known County in the Province of Connacht, especially Galway City and the Connemara region.
-The county stretches over 5,939 square kilometres and has (according to the 2011 census) 250,653 inhabitants.
-Compared to 1991 this denotes an increase of 40%, one of the highest growths in Ireland.
-County Town is Galway City, the simple letter G is identifying the county on Irish numberplates.
+Galway (in Irish Gaillimh) is maybe the most well-known County in the Province of Connacht, especially Galway City, and the Connemara region.
+The county stretches over 2,374 square miles and has (according to the 2016 census) 258,058 inhabitants.
+Compared to 1991 this denotes an increase of 40%, one of the fastest rates of growth in Ireland.
+The County Town is Galway City, and the simple letter G is identifying the county on Irish the license plates.

-There are many beauty spots in Galway - like Lough Corrib and Lough Derg, the Maumturk and the Slieve Aughty Mountains, the series of peaks known as the Twelve Pins, the rivers Shannon and Suck, the Connemara region and the Aran Islands are all on the tourist trail.
-Galway City had a reputation as ayoung, vibrant city, with loads of students, a leisurely lifestyle and buskers left, right and (city) centre.
+There are many beautiful spots in Galway - like Lough Corrib and Lough Derg, the Maumturk and the Slieve Aughty Mountains, the series of peaks known as the Twelve Pins (or the Twelve Bens), the rivers Shannon and Suck, plus the Connemara region and the Aran Islands are all on the tourist trail.
+Galway City had a reputation as a young, vibrant city, with lots of students, a leisurely lifestyle and buskers playing live music left, right and (city) centre.
 Readers of prolific crime author Ken Bruen might, however, have a slightly different image of the city.

-In GAA circles players from Galway are known under two names – either as “The Herring Chokers” (a put-down based on the fishing industry) or as the “Tribesmen” (a direct adaptation of Galway City's nickname “City of the Tribes“, the tribes in question being wealthy merchant families).
+In GAA (Irish sport) circles, players from Galway are known under two names – either as “The Herring Chokers” (a put-down based on the fishing industry) or as the “Tribesmen” (a direct adaptation of Galway City's nickname “City of the Tribes“, the tribes in question being wealthy merchant families).

 Leitrim (in Irish either Liatroim or Liatroma, the numberplate letters read LM) is maybe the least-known county in the province of Connacht.
-Just 1,525 square kilometres of land play host to just 31,798 people (as the census in 2011 found).
+Just 610 square miles of land play host to just 32,044 people (as the census in 2016 found).
 Since 1991 the population has grown by about 25%.
-Leitrim is one of the quietest counties of Ireland and has one of the highest numbers of non-inhabited houses ... result of an aggressive, but ultimately deeply flawed policy of tax-incentives for holidays homes.
+Leitrim is one of the quietest counties of Ireland and has one of the highest numbers of uninhabited houses which are the result of an aggressive, but ultimately a deeply flawed policy of tax-incentives for vacation homes.

-The name Leitrim stands for a “grey ridge“, some stretches of higher ground certainly bear witness that this is appropriate.
+The name Leitrim stands for a "grey ridge," and the view of some stretches of higher ground certainly make this an appropriate name.
 Tourism bodies like to speak of “Lovely Leitrim” instead.

 Common nicknames are also “Ridge County”, “O’Rourke County” (after one of the main families in the area) or, on a literary theme, “Wild Rose County” (the romance “The Wild Rose of Lough Gill“ is located in Leitrim).

 Mayo is not the county where mayonnaise comes from - although this is one of the best laugh-out-loud moments in Pete McCarthy's seminal Irish travelogue "McCarthy's Bar".
-The Connacht county in Irish is named Maigh Eo or Mhaigh Eo, meaning simply "the plain of the yews".
-This plain (which can be quite hilly in places) stretches over 5,398 square kilometres and plays host to (according to the census of 2011) 130,638 people.
-The population grew by just 18% over the last twenty years.
+Instead, Mayo is a Connacht county that is named Maigh Eo or Mhaigh Eo in Irish, meaning simply "the plain of the yews".
+This plain (which can be quite hilly in places) stretches over 2,175 square miles and is home to (according to the census of 2016) 130,507 people.
+The population grew by just 18% over the last twenty-five years.

 Roscommon (in Irish Ros Comáin) is the only totally landlocked county in the province of Connacht and rarely visited by tourists.
-Generally speaking it is quiet here – on 2,463 square kilometres of land only 64,065 people live (so says the 2011 census), this still is 23% more than in 1991.
+Generally speaking, it is quiet here – and there are only 64,544 on 1,022 square miles of land (according to the 2016 census).
+Even so, this still is 23% more than in 1991.

-County town is the slightly old-fashioned Roscommon Town, the numberplates use the letters RN.
-While the Irish name simply derives from the “wood of Saint Coman”, in GAA circles players are better known as “the Rossies” ... if one is charitable.
-The other, more scathing nickname is “the Sheepstealers”.
-Sheep rustling seems to have been the main reason why Roscommon folk where deported to Australia.
+The county town is the slightly old-fashioned Roscommon Town, and the car license plates here use the letters RN.
+While the Irish name simply derives from the “wood of Saint Coman”, in GAA circles players are better known as “the Rossies”.
+The other and more scathing nickname is “the Sheepstealers”.
+Sheep rustling seems to have been the main reason why Roscommon folk were once deported to Australia.

 More Information on County Roscommon: